 We manage the Homeless Management Information System database, which contains data on Chicagoans experiencing, or at risk of, homelessness and the services they receive.
-Our team supports more than 900 individual users at 89 partner agencies with training, reports, and helpdesk services.
 We analyze and disseminate the data to drive discussion, set strategy, and make policy and funding decisions on the federal and local levels.

 We provide trainings, workshops, research, and analysis to help our partners apply proven strategies to prevent and end homelessness in Chicago even more effectively.

 The Grants Manager is a key member of the team.
 The position is primarily responsible for managing All Chicago’s grants and cultivating and managing relationships with institutional donors.
 This includes managing the entire grants process including prospecting to proposal writing, managing a grants calendar of more than 50 funders to reporting, and coordinating funder visits.
 This position helps capture impact, quantitatively and qualitatively, in collaboration with the leadership and program teams.
 This position is also responsible for prospecting and cultivating foundation relationships.
 This position must handle multiple projects and requests simultaneously in an ever-changing nonprofit environment.